acoustic-content-samples/sample-wch-conversation-server/README.md

 npm install
 ```

 2. **[Required]** If you want to start the server locally you have to pass in the credentials to the dependent services.
 In order to setup the complete sample simply run `npm run manageCreds`.
-This will ask for all credentials needed.<br/><br/>If you also want to setup the content model for WCH run `npm run pushWCH`.<br/><br/>*NOTE:* If you encrypted your local credentials file you can always rerun the manageCreds command to make changes.
+This will ask for all credentials needed.<br/><br/>If you also want to setup the content model for Acoustic Content run `npm run pushWCH`.<br/><br/>*NOTE:* If you encrypted your local credentials file you can always rerun the manageCreds command to make changes.

-3. **[Required]** In order to sync your conversation model with WCH execute the `npm run sync` command.
-This should create the corresponding taxonmies in your WCH tenant.
+3. **[Required]** In order to sync your conversation model with Acoustic Content execute the `npm run sync` command.
+This should create the corresponding taxonmies in your Acoustic Content tenant.

 4. **[Required]** If you want to start the server locally you have to pass in the credentials to the dependent services.
 In order to setup the complete sample simply run `npm run manageCreds`.
-This will ask for all credentials needed.<br/><br/>If you also want to setup the content model for WCH run `npm run pushWCH`.<br/><br/>*NOTE:* If you encrypted your local credentials file you can always rerun the manageCreds command to make changes
+This will ask for all credentials needed.<br/><br/>If you also want to setup the content model for Acoustic Content run `npm run pushWCH`.<br/><br/>*NOTE:* If you encrypted your local credentials file you can always rerun the manageCreds command to make changes

 5. **[Required]** To test if everything works as expected you should start the server by running `npm run devDebug`.
 This will start a nodemon server with tracing/logging enabled.
 If you don't want tracing enabled in the future simply run `npm run dev`.
 After startup you should be able to call the endpoint `POST http://localhost:6001/rest/message Body: {"input":"What is WCH?","user":"Test" }` and get a JSON response containing a text field with content from Acoustic Content.<br/>